 Since May 1, commercial liquefied petroleum gas in India has skyrocketed by 993 rupees (about 8.90 euros), while new rules reform the reservation and delivery of domestic cylinders.
-Meanwhile, in Madhya Pradesh, the capsizing of a tourist boat at the Bargi Dam is under investigation, with nine dead and 28 rescued after a sudden storm.
+At the same time, in Madhya Pradesh, the capsizing of a tourist boat at the Bargi Dam is under investigation, with nine fatalities and 28 rescued after a sudden storm.
 Two events marking the start of the month.

 Technical reforms in the distribution of domestic gas cylinders 🔧